jilliangmeehan/summer-farah/_includes/work.md

 ## Forthcoming

-"“ , .”: Space and Justice in the Poetry of Solmaz Sharif", collected essays on Muslim Artists, Syracuse University Press
+"“ , .”: Space and Justice in the Poetry of Solmaz Sharif", collected essays on Muslim Artists, Lexington Books

 ## Podcasts & misc.
 ["we are summer farah"](https://www.ethnicallyambiguouspod.com/podcasts/we-are-summer-farah.html) – ethnically ambiguous